Voog/legal/privacy_policy_en.md

-example be the following: (1) the country of the recipient of the Personal Data is deemed to have adequate level of data protection as decided by the EU Commission; (2) agreement is signed which includes the EU Standard Contractual Clauses or other approved clauses, code of conducts or certifications; (3) the recipient is certified under the Privacy Shield (applicable in case of recipients located in the United States.)
+example be the following: (1) the country of the recipient of the Personal Data is deemed to have adequate level of data protection as decided by the EU Commission; (2) agreement is signed which includes the EU Standard Contractual Clauses or other approved clauses, code of conducts or certifications.

 ## How we secure your data